syncfusion-content/windowsforms-docs/WindowsForms/MaskedTextBox/MaskedEditBox-Events.md

 ## MaximumSizeChanged

-This event occurs when the MaximumSize property is changed.
-The MaximumSize property gets / sets the maximum size of the control.
+This event occurs when the [MaximumSize](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.TextBoxExt~MaximumSize.html) property is changed.
+The `MaximumSize` property gets or sets the maximum size of the control.

 The event handler receives an argument of type EventArgs containing data related to this event.